slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Fathering is not something perfect men do, but something that perfects the man."
 -- Frank Pittman*

-> *"Being a great father is like shaving.
-No matter how good you shaved today, you have to do it again tomorrow."
--- Reed Markham*

-> *"Parenthood remains the single greatest preserve of the amateur."
+> *"Dads are most ordinary men turned by love into heroes, adventurers, story-tellers, and singers of song."
--- Alvin Toffler*
+-- Pam Brown*

-> *"A father is a man who expects his son to be as good a man as he meant to be" -- Frank A. Clark*

-> *"A family needs a father to anchor it."
--- L. Tom Perry*
+> *"Life doesn’t come with an instruction book — that’s why we have fathers."
+-- H. Jackson Browne*

 > *"A father is someone you look up to no matter how tall you grow."
 -- Unknown*

-> *"Life doesn’t come with an instruction book — that’s why we have fathers."
--- H. Jackson Browne*

 > *"Be nice to your children because they are going to choose your nursing home." (...)
 "Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
 In fact, «I have a rule for X» is the only excuse you need for your own personal policies." (...)
-"When a child asks an endless string of «why?» questions, the smartest reply is, «I don’t know, what do you think?»" (...)
 "To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
 -- Kevin Kelly*